mshuqair/RL-based-adaptive-classifier/README.md

 Incremental Learning in Time-series Data using Reinforcement Learning: https://ieeexplore.ieee.org/abstract/document/10031160

-The complete work has been submitted and reviewed in the IEEE Transactions on Neural Networks and Learning Systems journal.
+An extensive extension of this work has been submitted and reviewed in the IEEE Journal of Biomedical and Health Informatics.

 More updates regarding the description are coming soon.